lingyingy9447/sep11-freedom-project/entries/entry03.md

 * Example above will go to the scene lost and display the score in the position stated if the player did not destroy the enemy by jumping

 #### What I plan on learning next about my tool
 I personally think that I learn basically everything needed to create a platformer game for my freedom project.
 Therefore, my next step would be creating a mini platformer game that will use the concepts I learned from the past few months of tinkering with Kaboom.
-I also plan on learning about `loadSound` which can be used to incorprate game sounds into the game
+I also plan on learning about `loadSound` which can be used to incorporate game sounds into the game

 ### Engineering Design Process
-I'm currently on **creating a prototype** of the engineering design process (EDP).
+I'm currently on **creating a prototype** of the **engineering design process** (EDP).
 Throughout this process, I tinker with Kaboom while making a platformer game with the help of the tutorial and documentation.
-The next stage of EDP process for me will still be creating a prototype because during the next few weeks I will still be tinkering kaboom and strengthening my understanding of it by creating my own mini platformer game.
+The next stage of the EDP process for me will still be creating a prototype because during the next few weeks I will still be tinkering kaboom and strengthening my understanding of it by creating my own mini platformer game.
+Throughout this process further developed **skills** such  as **How to learn** and **Time management**.
+I have to apply LOYO aka "Learn on your own '' to this process because I need to fully get a deep understanding of the concepts I need to build my freedom project.
+During the past few weeks I learned Kaboom Js by using youtube tutorials and documentation.
+Additionally I developed in time management because I have to use my time wisely and tinker with the components that I think are useful in creating a platformer game.
+I also have to dedicate a good amount of time on Monday nights to learn kaboom.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)